Pulkit-Khandelwal/AlgorithmsDataStructures/README.md

 * CTCI: For challenges after the above three steps are finished.
 To make things concrete.
 This should be the last step.

 Implementations and concepts completed:
-- Understood the concept theoretically wiht proofs if possible.
+- Understood the concept theoretically with proofs if possible.
 - Implemented in Python.
 - Pinned down space and time complexity.

 - [ ] Singly Linked Lists (implemented by keeping track of head):
+    - [x] calculate the size
     - [x] create
     - [x] insert
     - [x] delete